Amnesty International: 2020 secret payout

 In September 2020, The Times reported that Amnesty International paid £800,000 in compensation over the workplace suicide of Gaëtan Mootoo and demanded his family keep the deal secret.
 The pre-trial agreement between London-based Amnesty's International Secretariat and Motoo's wife was reached on the condition that she keeps the deal secret by signing NDA.
 This was done particularly to prevent discussing the settlement with the press or on social media.
-The arrangement led to criticism on social media, with people asking why an organisation such as Amnesty would condone the use of non-disclosure agreements.
+The arrangement led to criticism on social media, with people asking why an organization such as Amnesty would condone the use of non-disclosure agreements.
 Shaista Aziz, a co-founder of the feminist advocacy group NGO Safe Space, questioned on Twitter why the "world's leading human rights organisation" was employing such contracts.
 The source of the money was unknown.
 Amnesty stated that the payout to Motoo's family "will not be made from donations or membership fees".

 2021 accusation of systemic bias

 In April 2021, The Guardian reported that the workers of Amnesty International alleged systemic bias and use of racist language by senior staff.

-The internal review at Amnesty's international secretariat, the report of which was published in October 2020 but not press released, recorded multiple examples of alleged racism reported by workers—racial slurs, systemic bias, problematic comments towards religious practices, being some of the examples.
+The internal review at Amnesty's international secretariat, the report of which was published in October 2020 but not released to the press, recorded multiple examples of alleged racism reported by workers—racial slurs, systemic bias, problematic comments towards religious practices, being some of the examples.

 The staff at the Amnesty International UK based in London also made claims of racial discrimination.
 The report also documented use of the ethnic slur "nigger" with any objection from employees about its use being downplayed.
 Vanessa Tsehaye, the Horn of Africa Campaigner based in the UK, has refused to comment as of April 2021.

 2022 report on systemic racism

 In June 2022, a 106-page independent investigation by the management consultancy firm Global HPO Ltd (GHPO) concluded that Amnesty International UK (AIUK) exhibits institutional and systemic racism.
 This report was fully accepted by Amnesty International and Amnesty International UK published the findings of the inquiry in April 2022.

-GHPO's independent investigation found that UKAIUK "has failed to embed principles of anti-racism into its own DNA and faces bullying issues within the organization."
+GHPO's independent investigation found that UKAIUK "has failed to embed principles of anti-racism into its own DNA and faces bullying issues within the organisation."

-The overarching conclusions of the June 2022 investigation by GHPO are that:"